sellibitze/secretshare-cxx/README.md

 # Portability

 Right now, `secretshare` only works in *nix environments because there is no `/dev/urandom` on Windows and I don't have a Windows box available at the moment.
 Another issue is binary I/O on stdin/stdout.
-The stream objects `cin` and `cout` are opened in text.
+The stream objects `cin` and `cout` are opened in text mode.
 This makes a huge difference on Windows.
 If you want to help out and can test the program on Windows, feel free to have a look at the `os_specific` directory and send a pull-request. :)

 # Building